 Be the match: Optimizing capacity allocation for allogeneic stem cell transplantation

-Status: Under Review at M&SOM
+Status: Under 1st Round of Review at M&SOM

 Academic: With over 10 million genetic variants, limited inventory relative to this variety, and random replenishment, BM registry and CB bank compositions are random, inter-dependent, and change nondeterministically over time.
 Furthermore, BM and CB differ in their supply, costs, genetic matching criteria, and influences on medical outcomes, giving rise to important trade-offs such that neither is preferred exclusively to the other.
 Jointly determining the optimal capacity of both sources is therefore both technically challenging and has immediate policy implications.